Russian gas boost fuels Moscow's China pivot | DW | 12.01.2022

 China is moving to natural gas as part of its drive to achieve carbon neutrality by 2060.
 It is already the world's largest gas consumer and buys about 43% of its gas from abroad, including 89 billion cubic meters (bcm) of liquefied natural gas (LNG) and 46 bcm of piped gas, according to the country's General Administration of Customs.

-"Russia had in fact been trying to get a pipeline built to China for about a decade before China agreed to it in 2014," said Anna Mikulska from the Center for Energy Studies at Rice University's Baker Institute for Public Policy.
+"Russia had in fact been trying to get a pipeline built to China for about a decade before China agreed to it in 2014," Anna Mikulska, from the Center for Energy Studies at Rice University's Baker Institute for Public Policy, told DW.

-"The timing of this agreement was not accidental but followed sanctions that Western countries imposed on Russia after it invaded Ukraine and took over Crimea," she told DW.
+"The timing of this agreement was not accidental, but followed sanctions that Western countries imposed on Russia after it invaded Ukraine and took over Crimea," she said.

 The pipeline was launched in late 2019 and is expected to supply China with up to 38 bcm of gas a year once it reaches full capacity in 2025.
 Gazprom said it expected 10 bcm to China via the pipeline in 2021.

-The project is unique for Russia in that it takes gas exclusively to China and not to several countries, as is the case of gas pipelines into Europe.
+The project is unique for Russia in that it takes gas exclusively to China and not to several countries, as is the case of gas pipelines into the European Union.

 "Russia's focus on gas exports to China is driven partly by geography and economics — and partly by politics.
 China says it plans to phase out coal, in which case it will need to consume more gas.
 Beijing is worried about reliance on importing gas by sea, however, in case it gets cut in time of crisis," Chris Miller, assistant professor of International History at Tufts, told DW.

-The cost of Russian investments in two gas field developments in eastern Siberia and the pipeline to northeast China is estimated at $55 billion.
+The cost of Russian investments in two gas field developments in eastern Siberia and the pipeline to northeast China is estimated at $55 billion ($48 billion).
 There was no offer of Chinese loans, but a guarantee to purchase up to 38 bcm per year of gas under an agreed pricing formula.

 The Power of Siberia is unique in that it takes gas exclusively to China and not to several countries